BRUCE C.

 BRYAN

 Bruce led advertising sales departments in the television industry for two decades before starting his company.
-Now besides the work at 5Points Creative, he’s an author and speaker to gets right to the heart of business challenges.
+Now besides the work at 5Points Creative, he’s an author and speaker to get right to the heart of business challenges.

 MEET THE AUTHOR 👋🏼